 #20 Sample a covrigi (a Romanian Pretzel)

-#21 Take a day trip to Bran Castle
+#22 Take a day trip to Bran Castle and Peleș Castle

+It must be said that one of the best things to do in Romania is to visit some of the country’s amazing castles.
 Though I highly recommend booking (at least) a few days to see Transylvania, it’s possible to see Bran Castle (AKA Dracula’s Castle) as a day trip from Bucharest.
 To get the best possible photos of the castle, head there mid-week, earlier in the day!
-If you have a little longer time to explore Transylvania, be sure to base yourself in the ever-so-pretty city of Brasov.

 Enjoyed this post?
 Pin best things to do in Bucharest now, read it again later: